Winter Is Coming

 How it works

 Terrain is swapped to snow and ice tiles from Aquilo during winter and restored back during summer.
+It keeps an internal snapshot of the "warm" terrain tiles, then replaces the visible tiles with winter variants while freezing is active.
+When the world thaws, it restores the terrain from that warm snapshot.

 When winter begins, a visible snowstorm front moves across Nauvis.
 Terrain behind the front becomes frozen.
 Grass, sand, dirt and other tiles are replaced with winter variants, while water turns into ice.
 During winter, snowfall effects appear around players.